Characterization of Positive Operators: Positive operators

-My aim is to characterize the positive operators within the set of self-adjoint operators.
-The argument of Section \ref{secao_tcop} uses some definitions and results of \textit{spectral theory}, of which I recall what is relevant.
+Our goal is to find a criterion for characterizing positive operators within the set of self-adjoint operators.
+The argument of Section \ref{secao_tcop} uses some definitions and results of \textit{Spectral Theory}, the relevant facts of which are recalled below.